jonfeavel/portfolio/_posts/2026-02-06-ai-terraforming.md

 The barriers are falling fast.
 Those willing to lean in—even modestly—and embrace an outside-in mindset have a real opportunity to benefit disproportionately from this current wave of technological change.

-**Second, organizations that fail to embrace outside in thinking, run the risk of being bypassed by automation that seaks the easiest path to successful outcome. **
-I know this is sort of a loaded, or obvious, statement but let's unpack it.
-I used AI to distill sentiments from tech leaders to produce a vision statement for productization in the next five years and it reads as follows: _The future will not be defined by customers learning how to use your products, instead products and solutions must exist wherever your customers are. _
-It needs to be embedded, accessible, and more importantly it needs to deliver results, fast.
-In our example above, we leveraged tools that kept us out of the technical weeds, and more importantly delivered results.
-Leaders who don't understand that this pattern will not just apply to AI-products, are in for a hard lesson.
-The leaders who understand this and have a solid strategy, will understand that they need to embed their products in the ecosystems yesterday.
-To do this you need a command of the everyday use cases that live at the interaction layer with their customers.
-This points straight back to the people who understand these use cases the best.
-Your entry level or mid-level practitioners.
-Even better, they are now equipped to backup their ideas, with quantitative and qualitative inputs, quickly and efficiently.
-The folks who have discarded their role definition, embraced new technology, and most importantly, focused on the objectives at hand, stand to benefit the most in the next five years.

-For now, the takeaway is simple: advantage is QUICKLY shifting toward individuals and organizations that embrace outcomes and tooling that accelerates the pursuit of achieving them.
-As AI lowers the barriers to execution, everyday citizens — not just technologists — are once again positioned to create, adapt, and drive meaningful change.